Two trails from Two Rivers

 Beerntsen's candy shop draws a constant stream of customers.

 Historic Washington House: Ed Berners' ice-cream parlor is re-created at this 1850 hotel, 1622 Jefferson St. in Two Rivers.
-It sells 18 kinds of sundae and offers free coffee and admission.
+It sells 18 kinds of sundae and offers free admission.

 Woodland Dunes Nature Center: The center between Two Rivers and Manitowoc has hiking trails and offers many naturalist events.
 920-793-4007.